Brexit, deal or no deal – what does it all mean for employment law?

 If the proposed withdrawal agreement is not in place:

 The Guidance stated that the government would make small amendments to the language of workplace legislation to ensure the existing regulations reflect the UK is no longer an EU country and hence in November 2018, two draft statutory instruments were published making various technical amendments to employment legislation in accordance with matters set out in the Guidance.
-These were Employment Rights (Amendment) (EU Exit) Regulations 2018 (the SI) and The Employment Rights (Amendment) (EU Exit) (No. 2) Regulations 2018.
+These statutory instruments which are intended to take effect only if there is no withdrawal agreement (and anticipated to be revoked or amended if the UK and EU do reach a withdrawal agreement) are the Employment Rights (Amendment) (EU Exit) Regulations 2018 (the SI) and The Employment Rights (Amendment) (EU Exit) (No. 2) Regulations 2018.
 Both make amendments to ensure the legislation is clear by removing or amending language that is no longer appropriate once the UK has exited the EU.
 With regards to EWCs, the Employment Rights (Amendment) (EU Exit) Regulations 2018 amends The Transnational Information and Consultation of Employees Regulations 1999 so that no new requests to set up a European Works Council or information and consultation procedure can be made.
-However, provisions relevant to existing European Works Councils, which can continue to operate, are maintained
+However, provisions relevant to existing European Works Councils, which can continue to operate, are maintained.